EspressoSystems/composables-xchain-mint/EspressoISM-doc/README.md

 > ./scripts/create-core-config.sh
 ```

 Note that current configuration considers a default ISM using a multisig of a single signer with Interchain Gas Paymaster that allows to pays fees on destination chain.
 This configuration uses Aggregation hook that aggregate merkleTree and interchainGasPaymaster hooks.
+Hyperlane setup use messageIdMultisigIsm as default ISM that signs message id and it fits current needs.
+For the prod release we will use our own multisigISM with espresso TEE verify.

 If you need to re-configure hyperlane core-config.yaml files, use command:
 ```bash